-Here, there is a 50% chance landuse evaluates to "residential" and a 50% chance it evaluates to "industrial".
-For each shape the conditional/stochastic attributes are evaluated once and stay constant during the generation process.
+In this example, there is a 50 percent chance that landuse evaluates to "residential" and a 50 percent chance that it evaluates to "industrial".
+For each shape, the conditional or stochastic attributes are evaluated once and stay constant during the generation process.

-In the same way, the rand() function can be used:
+Similarly, you can use the rand() function: